-In 1977, Prince Charles appeared on Australian music TV show ‘Countdown’, and the host fell completely apart.
+In 1977, Prince Charles appeared on Australian music TV show ‘Countdown’.
+It remains one of the most famous moments in Australian TV history.

 Launched in 1974, ‘Countdown’ remains Australia’s best known music TV show.
 Screening on the ABC, it was part of the national broadcaster’s push to connect to younger people.